leohuber/leohuber.github.io/_cheatsheets/cheatsheet-shell.md

           lsof -n -i4TCP
           # List pids of all applications with an open TCP (IPV4) socket
           lsof -n -i4TCP -t

-  - title: Variables and environment variables
-    column: 2
-    snippets:
-      - text: Set or unset environment variables
-        code: |
-          # Create a shell variable
-          SOME_ENV_VAR=VALUE
-          # Create a environment variable
-          export SOME_ENV_VAR=VALUE
-          # Unset a variable or environment variable
-          unset SOME_ENV_VAR

 ---